inspire-eu-validation/data/A.06.IR13.6.spat.rep.md

 **Test method**

-Test if a spatialRepresentationType value is used from an appropriate codelist
+Test if a spatialRepresentationType value is used from an appropriate codelist.
+The values of MD_SpatialRepresentationTypeCode in the scope of the INSPIRE Directive are: vector, grid or tin.

+Grab the recource and check the spatial representation.
+Validate if it matches the advertised representation.

 '''
 <gmd:spatialRepresentationType>